Peugeot Metropolis 400

 The Peugeot Metropolis 400 is a tilting three-wheeled scooter produced by Peugeot Motocycles.

 Overview

 The Metropolis 400 has - similar to the Piaggio MP3 - a separate suspension of the two front wheels with two wishbones.
 They are supported on a common, hydraulic strut - while the MP3 has a separate strut for each side.
 The parallelogram suspension allows both front wheels to be guided in parallel.

-In the summer, Peugeot Motocycles and Dainese introduced the D-air system as an option "for all model variants of the Peugeot Metropolis".
+In the summer, Peugeot Motorcycles and Dainese introduced the D-air system as an option "for all model variants of the Peugeot Metropolis".

 People whose license was issued before 19 January 2013, can drive the Metropolis 400 with a class B driving license, others with a class A2.